Robijn98/TopologyTransferTool/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use the program you can put two files in main and adjust the z en y threshold.
+To use the program you can reference two files in main.cpp and adjust the z en y threshold variables.
-The z en y treshold will determine how close to the xy-plane for z en the xz-plane for y the program will search for the middle lines, if the program doesn't run adjusting the tresholds might be needed.
+The z and y treshold will determine how close to the xy-plane for z en the xz-plane for y the program will search for the middle lines, if the program doesn't run adjusting the tresholds might be needed.
 > [!WARNING]
-> <div style="color: red;">Any meshes without vertices close to these planes won't work
+> Any meshes without vertices close to the xy or xz plane won't work

 <!-- ROADMAP -->
-## Roadmap to the future
+## Roadmap
 - [x] Use Barycentric coordinates to wrap meshes
 - [x] Have color display how far the point has moved from it's orginal position
 - [x] Add a viewer